lmu-mandy/projects-shivani_harrison_deep/README.md

 2. BC2GM (BioCreative II Gene Mention Recognition)
 3. JNLPBA(Biomedical dataset that comes from the GENIA) dataset.

+For accessing the free GPU's that google provides, Edit --> Notebook settings --> GPU

 ## Intructions for LPSC Dataset